 Skateboard risers serve two primary purposes – raising the overall height of your board and preventing wheel bite.
 But did you know that they can also enhance your ride in other ways?

-By selecting the right size and material, you can customize your skateboard’s shock absorption and responsiveness, giving you a ride that’s tailored to your style and preferences.
+By selecting the right size and material, you can customize your skateboard’s shock absorption and responsiveness, giving you a ride tailored to your style and preferences.

 Imagine cruising down the street on your customized skateboard, perfectly tuned to your unique specifications.
 With the right riser pads, you can take your riding experience to new heights, literally and figuratively.